popany/notes/java/lib/antlr/tutorial/tomassetti/The_ANTLR_Mega_Tutorial.md

 The first version of our visitor prints all the text and ignore all the tags.

 You can see how to control the flow, either by calling `visitChildren`, or any other `visit*` function, and deciding what to return.
 We just need to override the methods that we want to change.
 Otherwise, the default implementation would just do like `visitContent`, on line 24, it will visit the children nodes and allow the visitor to continue.
-Just like for a listener, the argument is the proper context type.
-If you want to stop the visitor, just return null as on line 16.
+Just like for a listener, the argument is the proper context type. **If you want to stop the visitor, just return null as on line 16**.

 ### 26. Joy and Pain of Transforming Code